 • It’s easy to use.
 Simplicity is the key with Xero.
 It makes bookkeeping a breeze.
 And that will only encourage you to keep on top of your accounting, no matter how busy business gets.

 • Xero is backed by accountants and bookkeepers.
 The experts at Xendoo have helped hundreds of small business owners.
 If you need help using the software, these folks are your lifelines.
-They can have you sailing smooth in not time.
+They can have you sailing smoothly in no time.

 • Consultant friendly features.
 Xero serves up the features consultants most often rely on, including billable expense tracking along with markup options, easy integrated time-tracking solutions, and precise mileage tracking.
 You can also use Xero’s mobile app to take pictures of receipts and connect them to your expenses listings.